ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ### Lootbox Service Adapter

 On the left side of the screen in the object hierarchy you can find the Web3Unity object, click on it and have a look at the components in the inspector on the right side of the screen.
-The example scenes object has a Lootboxes Service Adapter script and and Events Service Adapter script.
+The example scenes object has a Lootboxes Service Adapter script and Events Service Adapter script.
 Both of these are used to facilitate events as well as creating an access point to the lootbox methods.

 ![](assets/lootboxes/service-adapter-lootbox.png)